 Check out online notice boards for information, as you’ll often find advertisements for work placements and veterinary care assistants.
 Again, it’s something you’ll have to keep going back and regularly checking for opportunities, but if you’re persistent, eventually, you’ll come up with trumps.

 So, we’ve covered some methods of finding work placements when trying to make animal care your career, but if you’re not having any luck, it could mean you have to get creative.
 You can find the opportunity you’re looking for at:

 - Dairy farms & sheep farms

 - Local Zoos

-Online Courses Australia is a short course, CPD Accredited training provided that covers more than 20 different professional areas; give us a call today on 1300 611 404 or email our friendly team at email@example.com.
+Online Courses Australia is a short course, CPD Endorsed training provided that covers more than 20 different professional areas; give us a call today on 1300 611 404 or email our friendly team at email@example.com.
 If you are a current student and would like to speak to an Animal Health mentor, reach out!